danielhass/kontinuum-controller/README.md

 ### Control Plane Cluster

-TL;DR use the provided `deploy.sh` script to automated the steps below:
+TL;DR use the provided `deploy-controller.sh` script to automated the steps below:
 ```
-./scripts/deploy.sh
+./scripts/deploy-controller.sh
 ```

 1. Clone the git repository and checkout the version of the Kontinuum-Controller you would like to install